aaorsi/get_emlines/README.md

 ## Description

-This simple code performs an optimal bilinear interpolation on a multi-dimensional grid of photo-ionization models to retrieve  multiple emission lines for objects with a given input set of properties.
+This code implements a model to predict nebular emission in galaxies.
+The code performs an optimal bilinear interpolation on a multi-dimensional grid of photo-ionization models to retrieve  multiple emission lines for objects with a given input set of properties.
 The code is written in `Python` and it was conceived to generalise the results that were published in [Orsi et al. 2014] so that users can incorporate this model easily.
+This publication shows some of the scientific applications of the model:

 http://adsabs.harvard.edu/abs/2014MNRAS.443..799O